The Snoozeletter @ snzltr.blogspot.com

 UPDATE 06Aug2024: I cancelled the August 7 telemedicine appointment, and tried one AZO Bladder Control pill yesterday.
 (It supposedly helps reduce occasional urgency and leakage due to laughing and sneezing. 😉) And...
 I slept FOUR HOURS STRAIGHT!
 I haven't slept for more than two hours in at least a year.
 Next, I'll try pumpkin seed oil pills, to see if that's the magic ingredient, but I suspect chewing a few pumpkin seeds every day will probably do the trick.
 F*ck, why didn't I discover this six months ago?
 I could have saved myself a lot of time, money, pain and anguish...

 UPDATE 12Sep2024: When we traveled to Ireland (Eightercua) in July, I bought a package of Depend "incontinence underwear."
 I was still having trouble with urgency, and wasn't sure I could reliably make it to the airplane bathroom enough times during the 10 hours of the Phoenix-to-London hop.
-But everything worked out fine, and I didn't need the help... until the food-poisoning-explosive-diarrhea-Covid portion of our vacation. 😉 That's when I became addicted to these gray briefs.
+But everything worked out fine, and I didn't need the help... until the 4-day food-poisoning-explosive-diarrhea-Covid portion of our 2-week vacation. 😉 That's when I became addicted to these gray briefs.
 They rescued me from a TON of cleanup.
 Jay Mohr did a hilarious bit (below) on adult diapers at about the 8:40 mark in this video, and I have come to realize that everything he said was absolutely true.
 Why has it taken me so long to stumble upon these things?
 (A: Because they're f*cking Depends, a**hole.)

 Labels: